-Mr. Coutinho is the author of the book “Hugo Chávez, o espectro” published in Portuguese in 2018 and a coauthor of the book Iran’s Strategic Penetration of Latin America, published by Lexington Books in October 2014.
-In March 2019, he released a chapter in the book “Perspectivas do Terrorismo Transnacional Contemporâneo”.
+Mr. Coutinho is the author of the best-selling book Hugo Chávez, o espectro published in Portuguese in 2018 and a co-author of the book Iran’s Strategic Penetration of Latin America, published by Lexington Books in 2014.
+In 2019, he authored a chapter in the book “Perspectivas do Terrorismo Transnacional Contemporâneo” published by Arraes Editores.

-Mr. Coutinho currently serves as the International Fellow for Brazil for the next generation, national security think tank—Center for a Secure Free Society (SFS)—based in Washington D.C.
-Prior to SFS, Mr. Coutinho was a former VEJA magazine journalist where he published several investigations about Iranian activities in Latin America and extremists’ cells in Brazil and other countries.
+Mr. Coutinho currently serves as a Senior Fellow for the next generation, national security think tank—Center for a Secure Free Society (SFS)—based in Washington D.C.
+Prior to SFS, Mr. Coutinho was an investigative journalist for VEJA magazine in Brazil where he published several featured articles about Iran and Hezbollah activities in Latin America and other extremists’ networks in Brazil.
 He is a six-time winner of the Journalist Award from Grupo Abril.

 Mr. Coutinho graduated from the Faculdade de Filosofia Ciências e Letras de Belo Horizonte in Brazil with a degree in Journalism.
 Mr. Coutinho also has certificates in Islamic Law Studies from Leiden Universiteit and Strategy and Defense Studies from the William J. Perry Center for Hemispheric Defense Studies of National Defense University.